FCLL Division Description

 Introduction to the game using wiffle balls in a non-competitive division.

 Introduction to the game in a non-competitive division.
-Being on a team in a fun, low-key environment is stressed.
+Emphasis is playing on a team in a fun, low-key environment.
 Players age 5 MUST play in the T-Ball level.
 The maximum eligible age for T-Ball is 6.
 The division is divided into two groups, T-Ball 1 and T-Ball 2.

 o T-Ball 1 is for players who are league age 5 or are playing their first year of baseball.